jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

 ..
 Note:: Because we are sending our AS3 declaration into a BIG-IP cluster, we only need to send this to one unit.

-Click on step `Step 6: AS3 Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declaration, and send the call.
+Click on step `Step 6: AS3 Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declarations, and send the call.

   |image9|